Gouvernathor/Gouvernathor/README.md

 I am a french-speaking developer mainly dedicated to creating and maintaining tools for the creation of visual novels, or related to constitutional law and political science.

+If you like what I do and have some monies to spare, I have a [ko-fi page](https://ko-fi.com/gouvernathor) where you can tip my work.

 ## Ren'Py
 I have been contributing to the main [Ren'Py repository](github.com/renpy/renpy) since late 2020, and I am currently one of its maintainers.